-The Broadband Speed Test sends and receives bursts of random data for 30 seconds.
+The Verizon Speed Test sends and receives bursts of random data for 30 seconds.
 It calculates the upload and download speeds of your connection, by measuring how many "bits" of data were transferred during that 30 second period of time.

 Download Speed: The speed of the connection when downloading from the Internet to your computer.

 Upload Speed: The speed of the connection when uploading data from your computer to another computer somewhere on the Internet.

 Latency: A synonym for delay is an expression of how much time it takes for a packet of data to get from one designated point to another.
 In the Measuring Broadband America study, latency was measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.